fabferri/perfmon/pFileCopy/README.md

 #  Scripts to copy in parallel multiple files to a destination folder
 Here two scripts:

-- The powersheshll script use jobs to run multiple robocopy commands in parallel.
+- **pFilesCopy.ps1**: The powersheshll script use jobs to run multiple robocopy commands in parallel.
 The script can be easily change with different command line.
--
+- **pCopy.sh**: The bash script run multiple scp commands in parallel.

 <!--Image References-->